How Much Does Flood Insurance Cost?

 No long forms · No spam · No fees

 That doesn’t mean that financial protection against such a natural disaster is unavailable, however.
-You can add specialty flood insurance to your array of coverage products if you’re willing to pay extra for it.
+You can add specialty flood insurance coverage to your array of coverage products if you’re willing to pay extra for it.

+Flood insurance costs will vary greatly based on your specific needs, location, and more.
 Flood insurance can cost anywhere from a few hundred dollars annually to thousands of dollars per year based on the following factors.

 This is public information available on a community’s flood map, and you can discover your flood zone risk through the FEMA Flood Map Service Center by entering your address in a search.

 Tip: Flood insurance costs less in areas with low- to moderate-risk flood zones, qualifying for low rates under preferred risk policies (PRPs).

 The elevation of your home in relation to base flood levels is another big factor in the calculation of flood insurance premiums.
 In general, the higher your home lays above the base flood elevation, the lower your annual flooding insurance premium will be and vice versa.

 Since the contents of your home may also be protected under flood insurance, their location in your home can also affect premium costs.
 For instance, if your utilities are elevated above base flood levels, this positively reflects in your flood insurance cost.

-4. Type of coverage
+Type of flood insurance coverage

 Flood insurance protects both the components of your home and personal possessions, but the breadth of your coverage for these things define the type of flood coverage you have.

 As with other types of insurance policies, the amount you select for your deductible greatly impacts flood insurance cost.
 Higher deductibles mean lower annual payments for your flood policy, but it also means more out-of-pocket costs if you have to file a flood insurance claim.

 Some insurance companies offer flood insurance separately for the building and its contents.
 Be sure to discuss what is and isn’t covered under your policy and the flood insurance cost before you commit.
 Also, be aware that flood insurance is usually required in high-risk areas if you’re still carrying a mortgage.